conduktor/conduktor-docs/docs/gateway/concepts/01-Gateway.md

             read_only: true
 ```

-With this configuration Gateway will load the mounted configuration file and use it as property source to the Kafka connectivity.
+With this configuration, Gateway will load the mounted configuration file and use it as property source to the Kafka connectivity.

 # Delegated Kafka authentication